valkey-io/valkey-doc/docs/interact/transactions.md

 If `EXEC` fails (i.e. returns a [Null reply](/topics/protocol#nil-reply)) we just repeat the operation.

-## Redis scripting and transactions
+## Valkey scripting and transactions

 Something else to consider for transaction like operations in redis are [redis scripts](/commands/eval) which are transactional.
-Everything you can do with a Redis Transaction, you can also do with a script, and usually the script will be both simpler and faster.
+Everything you can do with a Valkey Transaction, you can also do with a script, and usually the script will be both simpler and faster.